FNAFA/FalconNet/Guides/Software-Engineering-Startup.md

 Ok... this is the difficult/weird part.
 Using command prompt (sorry, you will have to learn cmd commands) navigate to `flutter\bin` and run `flutter doctor`.
 You should see some tests fail, namely those that work with the android studio SDK.
 These obviously need fixing.

 Open up Android Studio and navigate to the settings panel.
+This will be under customize.
 Under the system settings, select Android SDK.
 Select the SDK tools tab and check the `Android SDK Command-line Tools (latest)` checkbox.
 Accept all changes.

 Now, return to the command line and enter the function `flutter doctor --android-licenses`.
 Finally this should fix all of our issues.